dojo/docs/dojox/index.rst

 * `dojox.gfx3d <dojox/gfx3d>`_
 * `dojox.grid <dojox/grid>`_

+  Dojo Toolkits Grid Widgets

+  * `dojox.grid.DataGrid <dojox/grid/DataGrid>`_

     A visual grid/table much like a spreadsheet

+  * `dojox.grid.EnhancedGrid <dojox/grid/EnhancedGrid>`_

+    An enhanced version of the base grid, which extends it in numerous useful ways

+  * `dojox.grid.TreeGrid <dojox/grid/TreeGrid>`_

+    A grid with support for collapsable rows and model-based (`dijit.tree.ForestStoreModel <dijit/tree/ForestStoreModel>`_) structure

+  * the old dojox.grid.Grid

+    This old version is only available for compatible reasons

   * `Grid Plugin API <dojox/grid/pluginAPI>`_